 Pioneering joint Solar PV venture between Oxford Bus Company and the Low Carbon Hub.

-In 2013, Joju installed a 143 kWp system on the roof of the Oxford Bus Company.
+In 2013, Joju’s Commercial Solar Panels team installed a 143 kWp solar panel system on the roof of the Oxford Bus Company.
 The system was funded by a community share offer, run by the Low Carbon Hub.
-It was a pioneering project run by a community group working alongside a major local business.
+It was a pioneering commercial solar panels project run by a community group working alongside a major local business.

 The Low Carbon Hub have a mission to install renewable energy across Oxfordshire.
-This project was their first on a serious scale and helped prove the viability of the community energy model outside of standard smaller scale niches.
+This project was a great example of the advantages of solar panels for business and was their first on a serious scale and helped prove the viability of the community energy model outside of standard smaller scale niches.
 The Oxford Bus Company was keen to reduce their emissions, and required a professional and smooth-running install that didn’t interrupt their daily operations.
 The site was complex, with Joju’s work having to be coordinated safely around a constant stream of bus vehicles on site.
 As live retrofit specialists, Joju were chosen to install this project.

 April 21, 2016